MadsJJ/Cookbook/README.md

 [release1](cookbook/docs/release1)  - contains UIDesign and UIPrototypes for release 1, UserStories and a README.md that contains the application functionality.

-[release2](cookbook/docs/release2) - contains the demands for this release, updated UIDesign and a descriptive README.md-file for this release.
+[release2](cookbook/docs/release2) - contains updated UIDesign, error messages, architecture diagramand a descriptive README.md-file for this release.

 ### ui

 ***main***
 Contains the classes for the user interface, see:
+[module-info.java](cookbook/ui/src/main/java/module-info.java) - Makes Cookbook app run from VSCode.
 [ui](cookbook/ui/src/main/java/ui) - Contains the Controller-classes, and the App-classes
 [resources](cookbook/ui/src/main/resources) - Contains the .fxml-files, the .txt file with users name and password and the .json file for the users and their respective recipes.

 ***test***
-Contains the Controller-tests
+Contains the Controller-tests and setup for the tests to run.

 ## Code quality

-***jacoco*** - collects and presents the test-coverage grade for each module.
+[***jacoco***](https://www.jacoco.org/) - collects and presents the test-coverage grade for each module.
 Located in `/target/site/index.html` in each module.
-***spotbugs*** - checks for bugs and vulnerabilities.
+[***spotbugs***](https://spotbugs.github.io/)- checks for bugs and vulnerabilities.
+[***checkstyle***](https://checkstyle.sourceforge.io/)-  Superficial checks on code layout and formatting issues to enforce a coding standard

 ## Implicit Saving